markjprice/cs10dotnet6/docs/errata/errata.md

 2. You can install the last version 5.0.408 that was released on May 10, 2022 from the following link: https://dotnet.microsoft.com/en-us/download/dotnet/5.0. .NET 5 has now reached end-of-life which means it is not supported by Microsoft *but it still works perfectly well* so for learning purposes its fine to use.
 3. You can install .NET 7 SDK from the following link: https://dotnet.microsoft.com/en-us/download/dotnet/7.0.
 Then when you get to Step 12, enter the following command: `dotnet new console --use-program-main`.
 This option returns the behavior of the .NET 7 console app template back to similar behavior of .NET 5.

-In Step 14, I say that the first time you open a code file, Visual Studio Code may have to download and install C# dependencies and so on.
-This will not happen if you do not trust the workspace.
+In Step 14, I wrote, "Visual Studio Code may have to download and install C# dependencies like OmniSharp, .NET Core Debugger, and Razor Language Server".
+This is true up to the most recent release version `1.25.9`.
+But if you install the pre-release version `2.0.x` then it does not include OmniSharp any more.
+To follow the instructions in the book, if you have installed the pre-release version `2.0.x` then on the **C#** extension page, I recommend that you click the button **Switch to Release Version** to revert back to the current release version `1.25.9`.

+Downloading and installing C# dependencies will not happen if you do not trust the workspace.

 At the top of the window, in the blue bar, click **Manage**, as shown in the following screenshot: